resque/resque/README.md

 (for example, to temporarily alleviate load), use `USR2` to stop processing, then `CONT` to start it again.

-If you want to kill a stale or stuck job, use `USR2` to stop the processing of new jobs.
-Wait for the unstuck jobs to finish, then use `USR1` to simultaneously kill the stuck job and restart processing.
+If you want to kill stale or stuck job(s), use `USR2` to stop the processing of new jobs.
+Wait for the unstuck jobs to finish, then use `USR1` to simultaneously kill the stuck job(s) and restart processing.

+Signals sent to the Master Process will affect all Worker Processes and Worker Threads.
+Signals sent to a specific Worker Process will affect that Worker Process only.